 In our inability to love ourselves we have medicated with stuff.
 You know the saying when the going gets tough; the tough go shopping.
 We would do anything to keep our minds from dealing with what needs to be done.
 We shop, shop, shop and then bring it home.
 Eventually our homes began to close in on us.
 We start looking for a new home that will hold all of our stuff.
 The more storage the better; we may even rent a storage unit for the stuff that won’t fit.
 We never get rid of anything for fear that we might need it one day.
 Let me just say that is the “poor” way of thinking.
 I was taught by Rita Davenport that what you think about you bring about.
 Our way of thinking has created this downturn in our attitudes.

 Declutter what you listen to on the TV, Radio, and Internet.
 If you have to listen to something choose programs that uplift your spirit and not drag you down into the gutter.
 Listen to beautiful music and books on tape.
 Eliminating the negativity and commercials from the clutter in your heads will be a great beginning to Trickle Up Effect.
-Don’t get me started on all those commercials telling us what we need.

 Most everyone seems to think that more spending is going to get us out of this rut.
 What does more spending do for you with your household budget.
 We spend it on clutter.
 That clutter needs a home and it is going to take yours from your family.
 More spending jacks up our credit card debt and eventually makes us feel bad.
 When we feel bad about ourselves and our homes we start that downward spiral.
 Many of us are living paycheck to paycheck because we have homes and driveways that are filled with stuff because something said we needed it.

 I feel that we can make a difference in the hopeless feeling this is portrayed in the news media.
 When you are FLYing your outlook is happier.
 Those surveyors who call your home are wanting to hear how bad things are.
 Don’t give them the fuel to pollute our minds.
+As the song says, It is well with my soul!
+Stay strong and find a silver lining!
+There is joy in everything if we will look for it.

 Here is my list for feeling more hopeful.